rdooley2/Homelab/Wazuh.md

 <br />
 <br />
 <br />
-Back in Splunk Enterprise, I created an query for all events from Wazuh that contained the word files and had the words added or deleted.
-This is because all changes are categorized as added or deleted in the event log.
+Back in Splunk Enterprise, I created a query for all events from Wazuh that contained the word files and had the words added or deleted.
+This is because all file specific changes are categorized as added or deleted by the FIM.
 If I did not specify "added" or "deleted", the query would pull other detected events from the FIM.
-The query is designed to pull the event time, full log (log description), and the agent the event is from: <br/><br />
+This query is designed to pull the event time, full log (log description), and the agent the event is from: <br/><br />
 <img src="https://i.imgur.com/P3cKIQa.png" alt="Homelab Steps">
 <br />
 <br />